Gabrieltgaldino/NRG_QT/docs/source/case_studies/spike.rst

 The K417N substition is in a very important epitope of antibody recognition.
 Deep mutational scanning (DMS) results show that it affects the recognition of many antibodies, among which the C105 antibody (greaney2022antibody, cao2023imprinted).
 We can try to reproduce these results evaluating the complex structure.

-We start by modeling the mutation:
+We start by modeling the mutation.
+For that, we first select residue 417:

     .. code-block:: console